dky/cchart/README.md

 # Crytpo tracking

-A simple table to display your current portfolio of crypto holdings.
+A simple table to display your current HODL portfolio.

 ## TODO